jackfranklin/test-data-bot/README.md

 userOne.details === userTwo.details; // true
 ```

-If you want to generate a unique object every time, you can use `perBuild` which takes a function and executes it when a factory is built:
+If you want to generate a unique object every time, you can use `perBuild` which takes a function and executes it when a builder is built:

 ```js
 const { build, perBuild } = require('@jackfranklin/test-data-bot');